vthaing/nodejs-chatbox/README.md

 # Chat app

-## Kiến trúc hệ thống
+## System structure

-### Mô hình hoạt động
+### Workflows
 <img src="documents/screens/chat_box_system_structure.png">

-- Client Chatbox: Là 1 server website cung cấp giao diện chat box cho người dùng cuối.
+- Client Chatbox: This is the service to provide the UI for the client.
 Framework: ReactJS
-- API Server: Là server trung tâm cung cấp tất cả các API cần thiết cho hệ thống.
+- API Server: Main APIs for the system.
 Framework: NestJS
-- Admin UI: Là giao diện dành riêng cho admin/ super admin để quản lý hệ thống.
+- Admin UI: Admin interface to let the admin/subadmin manage the system.
 Framework: Refine.dev, ReactJS.
-- Redis Adapter: là redis server để hỗ trợ  socket connections.
+- Redis Adapter: Redis service for the socket connection
-- Mongodb: database lưu trữ dữ liệu.
+- Mongodb: Store the chat data.

-### Technical requirement:
+### Technical requirements:
 - NodeJS > 16
 - MongoDB version > 4
 - Redis